FZambia/centrifuge/docs/content/admin_api.rst

 - **cent** is the name of program
 - **football** is the name of section in configuration file
 - **publish** is the method name you want to call
-- **--params** is a JSON string with method parameters, in this case of broadcast you should provide namespace, channel and data parameters.
+- **--params** is a JSON string with method parameters, in case of publish you should provide channel and data parameters.

 If request was successful you'll get something like this in response: